New look Centres encourage Hate Crime Victims to report Incidents

 The Council’s Cabinet Member for Access, Communities and Community Safety, Councillor Steve Nelson, said: “It was important to have the re-branded centres up and running for National Hate Crime Awareness Week – particularly as there are issues around the under-reporting of hate crime – and I’d like to thank everyone involved.

-“We’ve also been working towards having full online digital reporting capability through the Council’s website and you can now report hate crime at www.stockton.gov.uk/hatecrime.”
+“We’ve also been working towards having full online digital reporting capability through the Council’s website.
+You can now report hate crime at Microsoft Word – hatecrimereorting (stockton.gov.uk)”

-Community Safety Chief Inspector Scott Cowie said: “Cleveland Police takes all reports of hate crime extremely seriously and we have dedicated Hate Crime Investigators who thoroughly investigate these reports.
+Community Safety Chief Inspector Scott Cowie said: “Cleveland Police takes all reports of hate crime extremely seriously.
+We have dedicated Hate Crime Investigators who thoroughly investigate these reports.

 “Third party reporting centres are a fantastic way to encourage anyone who does not wish to directly approach police to report a hate crime and get any help and support which victims may wish to access.”

 Increased Focus on Hate Crime

 Hate Crime Awareness Week raises awareness of the harm caused by hate crime.
 It also highlights the support available to victims.